namzo198/Imprevissionist_View/README.md

 Import the project into Android Studio

-Traverse to app/src/main/java/com/example/suleiman_namara/doodler/MainActvivity to run the project
+Traverse to the app src folder,find the Main Activity and run the application.

 After compiling on an emulator/ android device the doodler application will open.